LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Ask questions that reflect real-life situations and needs.
 - Ask questions that might be directed towards search engines or specialists.
-- Make requests that encourage lateral thinking and require specialized knowledge.
+- Make requests that encourage lateral thinking and/or require specialized knowledge.
 - Use a mix between questions that are straightforward and questions without a clear answer.